Transport in Belfast: Railways

 Some important rail stations in Belfast include Lanyon Place, and—due to open in the autumn of 2024, replacing the Great Victoria Street, which closed in May 2024—Belfast Grand central station, Botanic, City Hospital, Yorkgate.
 The Enterprise is a cross-border inter-city train service between Dublin Connolly in the Republic of Ireland and Belfast Central in Northern Ireland.
 It is jointly operated by Iarnród Éireann (IE) and Northern Ireland Railways (NIR).

-Ferry and Rail
+Ferry and onward links

-From the Port of Belfast ferries connect with Cairnryan with a bus link to Stranraer station on the Glasgow South Western Line to Ayr station and onto Glasgow Central with trains provided by Abellio ScotRail.
+From the Port of Belfast ferries operated by Stena Line connect to Cairnryan in Scotland where onward bus links to Ayr and Stranraer stations are available providing a rail link onwards to Glasgow Central.

+Direct coach services between Belfast Grand Central Station and Glasgow Buchanan Bus Station are also available and are operated by: